-The ratio of net bonded debt to total assessed value is a standard measure of the County's ability to meet interest and principal payments on its long-term debt.
-A ratio of 2.0% or less is considered excellent.
-The County had a ratio of 2.28%.
+The ratio of net bonded debt to total assessed value is a standard measure of the County's ability to meet interest and principal payments on its long-term debt, the policy is 3.5% or less.
+The County had a ratio of 3.23%.